PostHog/posthog.com/contents/tutorials/calculating-new-returning-users.md

 ## Calculating returning users

-Unlike new users, there is only one way to calculate returning users: by identifying users who aren’t new and have completed an event recently.
+Calculating returning users is done by identifying users who aren’t new and completed an event recently.
 To create a cohort for this, you can use the new user cohort as an anti-cohort (choose "Not in cohort"), and include another criteria for completing an event recently.

 ![Returning users](../images/tutorials/calculating-new-returning-users/returning.png)

-If you created a `created_at` user property, you can also filter for users who weren’t created recently but completed the event.
+Alternatively, if you created a `created_at` user property, you can also filter for users who weren’t created recently but completed the event.

 ### Using a retention insight